 Maximizing Managed Services

 By working with experts outside your organization, you can actually enhance your own service offerings and better drive customer satisfaction while keeping your budget within the lines.
-Here are a few ways maximizing managed services can positively impact business output without overdrawing technical budgets:
+Here are a few ways that maximizing managed services can positively impact business output without overdrawing technical budgets:

 - Access to skilled professionals without paying for a full-time salary.
 You might need a user experience designer a few times a year, for example, to complete a visual design project.
 Leveraging managed services, you don’t have to hire that person to benefit from their skills.